How to Take Photos for Plant Identification

 • Rare species, unusual cultivars, hybrids, and local varieties may be missing or underrepresented in reference image sets.

-• Damaged items, chewed leaves, wilted stems, dusty surfaces, and heavily pruned plants can resemble the wrong species.
+• Seedlings, juvenile plants, damaged leaves, wilted stems, or heavily pruned plants can resemble the wrong species.

 • A single leaf without scale, stem attachment, flowers, or growth habit may only support a broad genus-level guess.